theKashey/react-focus-lock/README.md

 </FocusLockUI>
 ```
 That would split FocusLock into two pieces, reducing app size and improving the first load.
+The cost of focus-lock is just 1.5kb!

-> 3.5kb?
-3.5kb here and 3.5kb here, and your 20mb bundle is ready.
+> Saved 3.5kb?! 🤷‍♂️ 3.5kb here and 3.5kb here, and your 20mb bundle is ready.

 # Autofocus
  As long you cannot use `autoFocus` prop -